Jenins

-Jenins (Romansh: Gianin) is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Jenins (Romansh: Gianin) is a municipality in the Landquart Region in the Swiss canton of the Grisons.

 History

 Jenins is first mentioned in 1139 as Uienennes.
 In 1142 it was mentioned as Gininnes.

 Geography

 Jenins has an area, As of 2006, of 10.5 km2.
 Of this area, 48% is used for agricultural purposes, while 40.1% is forested.
 Of the rest of the land, 3.6% is settled (buildings or roads) and the remainder (8.3%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Maienfeld sub-district of the Landquart district, after 2017 it was part of the Landquart Region.